YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUINFOUINT4, xxxx : aaaa [0xbbbb]

 MUPIP Information: MUINFOUINT4 message is issued by a variety of MUPIP commands to inform the user of the command's progress.
-This indicates the string xxxx has the decimal value aaaa and hexadecimal value bbbb.
+This indicates that the string xxxx has the decimal value aaaa and hexadecimal value bbbb.

 Action: None necessary.